finos/FDC3/docs/api/spec.md

 ### Direct Listening and Broadcast on Channels
 While joining channels automates a lot of the channel behavior for an app, it has the limitation in that an app can belong to only one channel at a time.
 Listening and Broadcasting to channels using the _Channel.addBroadcastListener_ and the _Channel.broadcast_ APIs provides an app with fine-grained controls for specific channels.
 This is especially useful for working with dynamic _App Channels_.

+### Broadcasting and listening for multiple context types
+The [Context specification](../../context/spec#assumptions) recommends that complex context objects are defined using simpler context types for particular fields.
+For example, a `Position` is composed of an `Instrument` and a holding amount.
+This leads to situations where an application may be able to receive or respond to context objects that are embedded in a more complex type, but not the more complex type itself.
+For example, a pricing chart might respond to an `Instrument` but doesn't know how to handle a `Position`.

+To facilitate context linking in such situations it is recommended that applications `broadcast` each context type that other apps (listening on a System channel or App channel) may wish to process.
+Doing so allows applications to filter the context types they receive by adding listeners for specific context types - but requires that the application broadcasting context make multiple broadcast calls in quick succession when sharing its context.

 ### Examples
 To find a system channel, one calls